evaporei/emoji-committer/README.md

 ## How to run

-For now, since this project is stil in development, and doesn't have a working/functional version, there is a `shell script` called `compile_and_run.sh` which can be used to run it.
+For now, since this project is still in development, and doesn't have a working/functional version, there is a `shell script` called `compile_and_run.sh` which can be used to run it.

 You can do it like this: